 But software-based inventory control and management programs can provide you with more efficient purchasing practices that maintain correct stocking levels, eliminate obsolete and uncommon parts and high-cost emergency parts orders, and prevent overstock situations.

-When parts inventory management software is in place, your fleet’s shop and technician productivity can rise, boosting asset utilisation by returning vehicles to service faster.
+When parts inventory management software is in place, your fleet’s shop and technician productivity can rise, boosting asset utilisation and reducing inventory costs by returning vehicles to service faster.

 Better visibility, understanding and utilisation:

 It’s beneficial to understand which parts work best in an operation, for more informed future choices, extended effective service life and reduced downtime.
 (After all, focusing only on the price of a part does not account for its full impact on bottom line costs.)

 Fleet inventory management software can be used to help identify repetitive part failures or low-performing parts.
 It can be used to perform comparative analyses between manufacturers and parts and build a more in-depth picture of component longevity data and cost histories on parts for each vehicle in a fleet.